selendra/selendra-wiki/docs/learn/learn-account-multisig.md

 :::

 In scenarios where only a single approval is needed, a convenience method `as_multi_threshold_1` should be used.
 This function takes only the other signatories and the raw call as arguments.
-Note that the Polkadot-JS UI does not have integration for this call because it is not possible to create multisig accounts with `threshold=1`.
+Note that the Selendra-Portal UI does not have integration for this call because it is not possible to create multisig accounts with `threshold=1`.
 If you want to create a multisig with threshold 1, you can use [txwrapper-core](https://github.com/paritytech/txwrapper-core), which is developed and supported by Parity Technologies.
 There is a detailed [multisig example](https://github.com/paritytech/txwrapper-core/tree/main/packages/txwrapper-examples/multisig) that you can try out and change to see how it works.

 However, in anything but the simple one approval case, you will likely need more than one of the signatories to approve the call before finally executing it.
 When you create a new call or approve a